SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 That said, if you want execution to continue from one case to the next, explicitly include a fallthrough statement, which simply consists of the keyword ``fallthrough``, in the case from which you want execution to continue.
-For an example of how to use a fall-through statement in a switch statement, see “Fallthrough” in the :doc:`../LanguageGuide/ControlFlow` chapter of the :doc:`../LanguageGuide/index`.
+For more information about the fallthrough statement, see "Fallthrough" below.

 Because execution does automatically continue from one case to the next, a break statement is not used to transfer control out of a switch statement after